KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 Possibility does not entail instantiation.
 That something may be expressed does not require that it be; the Lattice names the conditions of expression, not a census of worlds.
 Whether one universe, many, or successive universes manifest in actuality leaves the architecture unchanged.

-Under a single universe, the architecture holds without alteration.
+In a single universe, the architecture holds without alteration.
 The expression-loci of a Deep Self-Axis are then successive rather than parallel, and integration, signature, Tether-continuity, and membrane-mediated correlation operate as written.

-Under a single universe, the deep strata are almost certainly permanent.
+In a single universe, the deep strata are almost certainly permanent.

-The principle rests where it resonantly belongs, and the universe does not complete out from under it; the release question does not arise.
+The principle rests where it resonantly belongs, and the universe does not reach a term that would release it; the release question does not arise.
 This permanence is resonant location, not captivity.

 Almost certainly, but not necessarily.